Chapter Thirty One

 Harriet was miraculously holding her own, despite having two broken ribs, and a punctured lung.
 Her left leg was broken in three places, and she had suffered first and second degree burns.

-Zachariah, having been thrown head first from the vehicle and into the rocky cliff, was also alive.
-He had suffered severe burns, a severe head trauma, and a crushed lower spine.
-It was a wonder he was still alive, and a miracle that he was still semiconscious!
+Zachariah, had been thrown head first from the vehicle and into the rocky cliff, but was also alive.
+He had suffered severe burns over seventy percent of his body, a head trauma, and a crushed lower spine.
+It was a miracle that he was still alive, and still semiconscious!

-Michael having taken one look at the old man begging for help, had tried desperately to felt compassion for him, but he couldn’t.
+Michael having taken one look at the old man begging for help, had tried desperately to feel compassion for him, but he couldn’t.
 All he could feel was revulsion.

 Rose-Marie quickly handed Billy to her mother, yelled, “I’ll be right back and flew up the stairs.
 She paused only long enough to press the button hidden over the light switch that opened the sliding panel into the suite.

 “Doctor Michael!
 Doctor Michael!” she shrieked, as she raced into the emergency room.

 The two security guards and Karr immediately grabbed her, “Let me go!” she hissed as she tried to squirm out of the grip they had on her.